Stafford: Newspapers

 Stafford is covered by the Express & Star and Staffordshire Newsletter, neither of which have offices in the town.

 Television

 Stafford is covered by BBC West Midlands and ITV Central, both broadcasting from Birmingham to the wider West Midlands region.
 Stafford is mainly served by the Sutton Coldfield transmitting station, just north of Birmingham, but some residents get a better picture from The Wrekin transmitting station, near Telford.

 Radio

-In terms of BBC Local Radio, Stafford is covered by BBC Radio Stoke, with a transmitter based on top of the County Education building.
-In commercial radio, Stafford is covered by Greatest Hits Radio (programming from London, Manchester or Birmingham for most of the day), broadcasting on 96.9 FM from a transmitter at Pye Green BT Tower, near Hednesford.
+Stafford is served by BBC Radio Stoke, with a transmitter based on top of the County Education building.
+It is also served by commercial station Greatest Hits Radio (programming from London, Manchester or Birmingham for most of the day), broadcasting on 96.9 FM from a transmitter at Pye Green BT Tower, near Hednesford.

 Stafford can also receive the West Midlands regionals, like Heart West Midlands and Smooth West Midlands, and is at the very north of the Hits Radio Black Country & Shropshire coverage area.

 BFBS Gurkha Radio broadcasts locally on 1278 kHz medium wave from Beacon Barracks.